QuantSysBio/invitroSPI/README.md

 3. identification and, optionally, removal of synthesis errors using the control runs
 4. mapping of peptides to the substrate sequence accounting for potential multi-mappers
 5. database statistics and diagnostic information
-6. MS2 spectra plotting with annotation of peptide fragment ions .
+6. MS2 spectra plotting with annotation of peptide fragment ions.

 Additionally, code for the computation of all possible spliced and non-spliced peptides which is used for the Mascot search is provided in `SOURCE/_generateSearchDB_polypeptides.R`.
 We also include a script containing useful functions for downstream analyses (`invitroSPI_utils.R`).